 A cutaway back and lace detailing on the ‘Megan’ gown by Grace Loves Lace made it a hard wedding dress to walk by.
 Bec shares, ”I fell in love with it in the first picture I saw.
 I wanted a dress that wasn’t too blingy but showed off femininity through lace and some elegant lines along the back.
 The Megan has a gorgeous lace pattern of larger roses throughout which really appealed to me.
 This larger floral pattern also went nicely with the bridesmaid’s dresses by Rocio Osorno.
 We included a bit of colour in the groom’s outfit.
 He wore a tailored jacket in burgundy with navy chinos.
 His groomsmen wore the same chinos but with a blue/grey jacket.”

 Sneaking away at sunset for a few moments on their own, Bec and Freddie caught the magical sunset.
 Bec tells, ”Freddie is a big fan of the Canberra Raiders and we made our entry into the reception to the Viking Clap.
-Look at the photos of these and seeing the enjoyment on everyone’s faces really made our day.
+Looking at the photos of these and seeing the enjoyment on everyone’s faces made our day.
 Our first dance was to Ed Sheeran, ‘Tenerife Sea’.
 This was performed by the bride’s two brothers who also took some liberties with the words to make them more relevant to us.
-We took dance lessons for a few weeks before and had practiced quite a bit in the lead up.
+We took dance lessons a few weeks before and had practised quite a bit in the lead-up.
 I think in the moment we got swept away and forgot half of our moves.”

 Thank you so much to our gorgeous bride and groom for sharing your beautiful wedding day with us, and congratulations!
 Thank you also to Kelly Tunney for the use of your stunning images.